Selective Reviews of Bandit Problems in AI via a Statistical View: Introduction

-We aim to estimate the unknown $\theta$ in Example \ref{ex:SLB} to select arms with the highest expected reward, utilize the structure to improve learning efficiency, and optimize the reward.
-One application is personalized news recommendation; see \cite{li2010contextual}.
-Each article (arm) has features like topic and author.
-User preferences (context) guide the selection of articles to maximize reward.
-In general SLB problems, the reward of an action is typically modeled as a sub-Gaussian or sub-F r.v. with a mean that is the inner product of the action vector and an unknown parameter vector $\theta$.
-Even if $\mathcal{A}$ or $\mathcal{C}$ is large, the agent can determine the environment by a scalar product of \textit{feature map} $\psi: \mathcal{C}\times\mathcal{A} \rightarrow \mathbb{R}^d$ [see Section 19.1 in \citep{lattimore2020bandit}] and an unknown parameter vector $\eta_* \in \mathbb{R}^d$
+We aim to estimate the unknown $\eta_*$ in Example \ref{ex:SLB} to select arms with the highest expected reward.
+In general SLB problems, the~reward of an action is typically modeled as a sub-Gaussian or sub-F r.v. with a mean that is the inner product of the action vector and an unknown parameter vector $\eta$.
+Even if $\mathcal{A}$ or $\mathcal{C}$ is large, the~agent can determine the environment by a scalar product of \textit{feature map} $\psi: \mathcal{C}\times\mathcal{A} \rightarrow \mathbb{R}^d$ [see Section~19.1 in \citep{lattimore2020bandit}] and an unknown parameter vector $\eta_* \in \mathbb{R}^d$